baomidou/mybatis-plus-doc/src/content/docs/en/plugins/optimistic-locker.md

 }
 ```

-## Notes
+## Important Notes

 - Supported data types include: `int`, `Integer`, `long`, `Long`, `Date`, `Timestamp`, `LocalDateTime`.
-- For integer types, `newVersion` is `oldVersion + 1`.
+- For integer types, `newVersion` is calculated as `oldVersion + 1`.
 - `newVersion` is automatically written back to the entity object.
-- Supports built-in methods such as `updateById(entity)`, `update(entity, wrapper)`, `saveOrUpdate(entity)`, and `insertOrUpdate(entity)` (version >= 3.5.7).
+- Supported built-in methods: `updateById(entity)`, `update(entity, wrapper)`, `saveOrUpdate(entity)`, `insertOrUpdate(entity)` (version >= 3.5.7).
-- Custom update methods will also execute optimistic locking logic if they meet the parameter conditions of built-in methods.
-For example, a custom `myUpdate(entity)` is equivalent to `updateById(entity)` and will extract parameters for optimistic locking, but the update implementation must be handled manually.
+- Custom update methods will also execute optimistic lock logic if they meet the parameter conditions of built-in methods.
+For example, a custom `myUpdate(entity)` method is equivalent to `updateById(entity)` and will extract parameters for optimistic lock population, but the update implementation needs to be handled manually.
 - In the `update(entity, wrapper)` method, the `wrapper` cannot be reused.

 ## Example

-Below is a complete Spring Boot configuration example:
+Here's a complete Spring Boot configuration example:

 ```java
 @Configuration